krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

     ("kdb5_util load_dump version 4").

 **-ov**
-    requires the database to be in ovsec_adm_import format.
+    requires the database to be in "ovsec_adm_import" format.
 Must be used with the **-update** option.

 **-hash**